HamsaMousa/Simple-Shell/README.md

 Here, they are handled with the **cd** and **pwd** functions.

 The **cd** command allows changing directories by entering the target directory's path.
-For example, **$ cd /home/user/documents** allows you to navigate to the "documents" directory located within the "user" directory at the root of the file system.
+For example, `$ cd /home/user/documents` allows you to navigate to the "documents" directory located within the "user" directory at the root of the file system.

-`$ cd ..` permettra de revenir au répertoire précedent.
+`$ cd ..` will allow you to return to the previous directory.

 Error handling is also implemented, so if changing the directory is not possible, a message will be displayed.